danneu/generator-elm/README.md

 ## Generate

-Generate scaffolding in a target folder:
+Generate scaffolding in a target folder (created if it does not exist):

     $ yo elm <destinationFolder>